Madahva/My-learning-area/Notes/Front-end/4) React/React Main Concepts.md

 _Props_ are a way of passing data from parent to child.

 `props` are inputs to a React component.
-They are data passed down from a parent component to a child component.
+They are data passed down from a parent component to a child component. **In order to propagate information in the opposite direction**, we can use _callback functions_, also passed down as props.

+It's not possible to update the props a component receives; only to read them.

 You can pass any JavaScript expression as a prop, by surrounding it with `{}`.